slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On achieving mastery

 <!--
-> *"Don't play what's there, play what's not there."
--- Miles Davis*

 - introverts have more probability of being an expert in their field. extraversion is not good for mastery. most people are not extremes and most people are in the middle. most things are not binary. introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
 -->